Anthony Joshua vs Oleksandr Usyk fight 2: When is it, what time does it start, and can Joshua win?

 - Anthony JoshuaEnglish boxer

-Anthony Joshua’s bid to reclaim three of the world heavyweight title belts from Oleksandr Usyk in Saudi Arabia on Aug 20 will be shown on Sky Sports Box Office.
+Anthony Joshua’s bid to reclaim three of the world heavyweight title belts from Oleksandr Usyk in Saudi Arabia later this month will be shown on Sky Sports Box Office.

-Sky outbid DAZN for the rights to the contest in a high-stakes deal in spite of Joshua having left Sky after nine years for a multi-year, multi-fight deal with DAZN, reportedly worth $100 million a year (£83 million).
-It is understood that the bidding process reached more than $28 million (£23.3 million).
-The Saudis paid a reported £98 million to host the contest at the King Abdullah Sports City Arena, Jeddah.
+Sky outbid DAZN for the rights to the contest in a high-stakes deal in spite of Joshua having left Sky after nine years for a multi-year, multi-fight deal with DAZN, reportedly worth $100 million a year (£83m).

+It is understood that the bidding process reached more than $28m (£23.3m).
+The Saudis paid a reported £98m to host the contest at the King Abdullah Sports City Arena in Jeddah on August 20.

 Joshua’s DAZN deal was announced in mid-June, but with Sky claiming the broadcasting rights, it represents a major boost for the television network, given Joshua’s high-profile departure.

-Joshua lost the World Boxing Association, World Boxing Organisation and International Boxing Federation belts to Usyk on points last September in London.
-Talks are already under way for the winner to take on Tyson Fury, the World Boxing Council champion, if he returns from retirement, early in 2023.
+Joshua lost the WBA, WBO and IBF belts to Usyk on points last September in London.
+Talks are already under way for the winner to take on Tyson Fury, the WBC champion, if he returns from retirement, early in 2023.

 What is it?